 A partial claim is an interest-free loan from HUD that brings a first mortgage current by paying the overdue amounts.
 You don’t have to repay the loan until the first mortgage is paid off, like when you sell the property.
 Sometimes, the servicer will complete a partial claim along with a modification.

 FHA offers a COVID-19 National Emergency Standalone Partial Claim as an option following a CARES Act forbearance.
 This partial claim option helps eligible homeowners reinstate their loans by authorizing servicers to advance funds on behalf of homeowners.
 The partial claim is, again, an interest-free subordinate mortgage that the borrower doesn't have to repay until the first mortgage is paid off.
+If you don't qualify, the servicer has to evaluate you for other loss mitigation options, including:

 With a deed in lieu of foreclosure, the borrower trades the home's deed to HUD in exchange for a release from all obligations under the mortgage.
 Like with a pre-foreclosure sale, the lender can't get a deficiency judgment after a deed in lieu.